Useful Links and Resources

 The RWP (Reapers Without Peepers) mailing list, is a very helpful place for those learning or using Reaper.
 Discussion of Reaper's accessibility via any means on either the Windows or Mac platforms is welcome.
-For more information or to subscribe, visit https://groups.io/g/rwp
+Join us here.

 Reaper Access (a friendly, active group on WhatsApp)

 This WhatsApp group is another source of assistance for people who are interested in learning or indeed already using Reaper.
+It tends to be higher traffic than RWP.
+It's a fairly loose, friendly hang, and has proven to be a great place to collaborate and/or get critique.
 Most of the messages being exchanged day-to-day are voice notes, but people who prefer to text are equally welcome.
-It's a loose hang, and has proven to be a great place to collaborate and/or get critique.

-To minimize the amount of spam the group receives, we've unfortunately had to pull down the direct link.
+To minimize spam, we've unfortunately had to pull down the direct link.
 Instead, we're going to give you an easy-to-follow description of how you can join.
-Hopefully, this should keep the group accessible to humans, whilst slamming the door firmly in the face of spam bots.
+This measure keeps the group readily available to humans, whilst slamming the door firmly in the face of spam bots.

 To join the group, you'll need a device with WhatsApp installed (iPhone, Android etc).